Steijnium/.github/profile/README.md

 # Steijnium

-Welcome to Steijnium, your trusted tech partner.
-With over 12 years of experience, we provide reliable solutions in Hetzner hosting and maintenance.
-Based in the Netherlands, we specialize in Ubuntu-based Linux hosting, security, analytics, and software development.

-Our expertise includes PostgreSQL procedures, database design, optimization, and security.
-We are proficient in programming languages such as Java, C++, and Rust.
-Additionally, we offer DevOps consultancy and thorough code reviews to ensure high-quality analysis.
+Welcome to the Markdown introduction of Steijnium.
+This document aims to give a distraction free explanation of what Steijnium is and what we do.
+Steijnium is a freelance software developer specializing in backend systems and server infrastructure.
+I collaborate closely with external designers and front-end engineers to provide robust tech solutions.

-Compliance with GDPR standards is central to our work, ensuring your projects adhere to European data protection regulations.
+Compliance with GDPR standards is a central part of our work, ensuring your projects adhere to European data protection regulations.
 Partner with Steijnium for straightforward and dependable tech solutions.

 ## About Me

 Steijnium is a freelance organization collaborating with other software teams to implement robust solutions.

-My journey began with low-level machine programming and circuit design.
-Over the years, I transitioned into office automation and later ventured into full-stack development, focusing on backend systems.
-I also collaborate closely with designers for front-end aspects.
+My journey in the tech world began with low-level machine programming and circuit design.
+Over the years, I transitioned into office automation and later ventured into full stack development, with a focus on backend systems.

+I am not a Web Designer.
+I collaborate closely with designers and front-end engineers for the visual aspects of development processes.

-My approach is structured: I ensure functionality first, present it for client approval, and then optimize and secure the solution.
+My professional approach is structured:
+I first ensure functionality, then present it for client approval, and subsequently optimize and secure the solution.
 This method balances efficiency with future-proofing and security.

-I aim to develop systems that other developers can easily take over, providing a stable foundation for continued development.
+My goal is to develop systems that other developers can easily take over, providing a stable foundation for continued development.
 While my approach may not always be the most economical, I prioritize thoroughness in future-proofing and security.

 Beyond programming, I enjoy researching technological innovations in engineering, broadening my expertise beyond software.